ngocknguyen/IPTL-Consulting-Project/README.md

 I volunteered as a consulting analyst at SJSU x MISA to help the client understand their overall positioning in the larger tennis industry and consult in building a marketing plan.

-We conducted analyses to:

-• Performed a market research analysis on WTA and ATP datasets from 2019-2021 to reveal top professional tennis players globally, tennis trends, upset chances in Grand Slams, and the correlation between ages and chosen average match time.
+I performed a market research analysis on WTA and ATP datasets from 2019-2021 to reveal top professional tennis players globally, tennis trends, upset chances in Grand Slams, and the correlation between ages and chosen average match time.

-• Identify partnership opportunities for client via research of market of local tennis clubs and organizations

-• Build a marketing plan to raise awareness and further develop content strategy